AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 In components mode, the content author can click to select components in order to edit them including:

 * [Editing plain text](#editing-content) in place.
-* [Editing rich text](#editing-rich-text) in place with additional formatting options displayed in the component rail.
+* [Editing rich text](#editing-rich-text) in place with additional formatting options displayed in the properties rail.
 * [Editing media content](#editing-media)
 * [Editing Content Fragments](#edit-content-fragment)

 ![Components mode](assets/component-mode.png)

-When you select a component, the details of its content are displayed in the [component rail.](#component-rail) Depending on the content type, you can edit either in-place or in the component rail.
+When you select a component, the details of its content are displayed in the [properties rail.](#properties-rail) Depending on the content type, you can edit either in-place or in the properties rail.

 >[!TIP]
 >